Matt Strassler [October 12, 2012; slightly updated July 2, 2022]

 - is present everywhere in space and time,

-- And if it is a quantum field, its waves are made from particles.
+- and if it is a quantum field, then its waves are made from particles.

 So for example: the electric field is a part of nature that is found everywhere.
 At any given point in space, and at any particular time, you can measure it.
 If it’s non-zero on average in some region, it can have physical effects, such as making your hair stand on end or causing a spark.
 The electric field can also have waves, in which the size of the field repeatedly becomes larger and smaller — visible light is such a wave, as are X-rays and radio waves, and all the other things we collectively call “electromagnetic waves”.